BogdanLinnik/blog-post/README.md

 * Problem with creating/updating user file, but it was easily fixed by changing request headers and used formData for building request;

-* Breadcrumbs was created mannualy and hardcoded, in post show page has a problem with react lifecycle - When I'm updating navbar, I actually update App component state, and this updates post compenent, I get maximum update deep error,     thats why I'm still using axios request there instead of redux action;
+* First version of breadcrumbs was hardcoded and has problems with react lifecycle.
+It was fixed when I replace it with react breadcrumbs dynamic

 # Start servers using Foreman: